 5. Be honest

 If the property is unmodernised then market it as such.
 There are plenty of people looking for a fixer upper and this will be your target buyer.

 Emphasise the potential where you can.
-For example, take up rugs hiding original features like wooden floors.
+For example, take up rugs hiding original features like wooden floors or tiles.
 The most important rooms are the kitchen and bathrooms: even if they're very outdated, make sure they are spotless and odour free.